Where is Alderney?

-If all documentation required is provided at the time of application and no complications arise, a licence can be issued in as little as four weeks.
+If all documentation required is provided at the time of application and no complications arise, a licence can be issued in as little as four weeks if the applicant is deemed suitable to hold an AGCC licence.
 Other jurisdictions may take a year or more to approve.

 Do I need to be an Alderney Company?

 There are many advantages to having an Alderney registered company.
 From the excellent technical and hosting infrastructure and professional corporate service providers on Island to the multiple fiscal benefits.
-However, the AGCC also have an alternative model whereby foreign companies can also be regulated – both B2B and B2C organisations can apply for a Category 1 or Category 2 Associate Certificate.
+However, the AGCC also has an alternative model whereby foreign companies can also be regulated – both B2C and B2B organisations can apply for a Category 1 or Category 2 Associate Certificate.